Official Mailing Address:

 - Questions regarding CLE credits obtained through NACBA events should be directed to: email@example.com All requests should be in writing or via email.

 - Please note, an administrative fee of $35 may apply to non-NACBA members seeking past records.

 Event Management, Membership Support, & Technical Assistance

 Rachael started working with NACBA in October of 2009.
-She oversees all NACBA Conventions and workshops.
+She oversees NACBA operations as well as NACBA Conventions and workshops.
 She is also heavily involved in membership services.
 Her event planning talents have brought many enhancements to our educational programs.

 Prior to joining NACBA, Rachael was the Special Events Coordinator at the world-renowned Cleveland Institute of Music, where she was responsible for programs ranging from Commencement to major concerts and special events.
 Rachael also had extensive prior experience at both American Greetings and National City Bank.

 Krista D’Amelio joined NACBA in April 2017 as Director of Government Affairs and Communications.
 D’Amelio’s focuses on strengthening relationships and increasing advocacy reach with elected officials and government agencies to enhance their understanding and support of NACBA’s priorities.

 Prior to joining NACBA, D’Amelio served as Global Government Affairs Coordinator at Airlines for America where she assisted to increase advocacy reach and lobbying capabilities of the organization.
 Previously, she was the Associate Director of College Partner Relations at the Center for Student Opportunity where she helped first-generation students on the road to and through college.